A-Momin/noteshub/nts/notes_pytest.md

     -   `Tools Used`: stRail, Jira, Trello.

+#### Control Testing

+-   **Control Testing** is the process of evaluating the effectiveness and efficiency of internal controls within an organization.
+It ensures that controls are properly designed, implemented, and operating as intended to mitigate risks, prevent fraud, and ensure compliance with regulations.
+-   **Control Testing** is widely used in **IT security**, **finance**, **auditing**, and **risk management** to maintain trust and operational integrity.

+-   **Types of Control Testing**:

+    1. `Design Effectiveness Testing`

+        - Assesses whether the control is **properly designed** to address specific risks.
+        - Example: Checking if an approval workflow exists for financial transactions.

+    2. `Operating Effectiveness Testing`

+        - Determines if the control is **working as intended** in real-world operations.
+        - Example: Reviewing audit logs to confirm that approvals are actually enforced.

+    3. `Preventive vs. Detective Control Testing`
+        - **Preventive Controls**: Designed to stop errors or fraud before they happen.
+            - Example: Enforcing multi-factor authentication (MFA) for system access.
+        - **Detective Controls**: Identify and report issues after they occur.
+            - Example: Reviewing financial reconciliation reports.

+-   **Methods of Control Testing**:

+    -   `Inquiry`: Interviewing employees to understand control processes.
+    -   `Observation`: Watching the control in action to ensure compliance.
+    -   `Inspection of Documentation`: Reviewing policies, logs, and records to verify adherence.
+    -   `Reperformance`: Executing the control process manually to validate its effectiveness.

+-   **Why is Control Testing Important?**:

+    -   Ensures compliance with regulatory requirements (e.g., SOX, HIPAA, GDPR).
+    -   Detects and mitigates operational risks before they cause harm.
+    -   Prevents financial loss due to fraud or human error.
+    -   Improves internal processes by identifying weaknesses.

 #### Non-Functional Testing

 -   **Performance Testing**: Examines the speed, responsiveness, and stability under a particular workload.
 Includes: